anastaga/jetson-slam/README.md

 _______

-## Install the base slam we used, along with the Realsense d435i Camera Integration on Jetson Xavier NX
+## Install the base SLAM we used, along with the Realsense d435i Camera Integration on Jetson Xavier NX

 ## Install Ros Melodic